MetaMask/metamask-mobile/README.md

 ```

 ##### Android
-Prequisites for running tests:
-- ensure you have an emulator installed
+All android tests live within the wdio/feature folder.

+By default the tests use an avd named `Android 11 - Pixel 4a API 31`, with API `Level 30` (Android 11).
+You can modify the emulator and platform version by navigating to `wdio/config/android.config.debug.js` and adjusting the values of `deviceName` to match your emulator's name, and `platformVersion` to match your operating system's version.
+Make sure to verify that the config file accurately represents your emulator settings before executing any tests.

+The sequence in which you should run tests:

-- create a test build.
-To do so:
+create a test build using this command:
 ```bash
 yarn start:android:qa
 ```

-Then to run tests run:
+Then run tests using this command:

 ```bash
 yarn test:wdio:android
 ```

-Furthermore, if you want to execute specific tests, you can include the --spec option in the aforementioned commands.
-For instance you can use the command
+If you want to run a specific test, you can include the `--spec` flag in the aforementioned command.
+For example:
 ```bash
 yarn test:wdio:android --spec ./wdio/features/Onboarding/CreateNewWallet.feature
 ```

 ### Changing dependencies